Bataclan 10 years on: my memories of reporting on the 13 November attacks

 Looking back and rereading my notes, I see myself 10 years ago, at 27.
 I remember being emotionally detached that night - fuelled by adrenaline and focused on the job.

 Nevertheless, this terrorist attack - and the many I would go on to cover - did affect me personally.
-Terrorism, violence, and war form a dark world that can be compelling, but also deeply distressing, to write about.
+Terrorism, violence, and war form a dark world that can be compelling to write about in many ways.

 These notes, too, contain moments not only of anguish and trauma, but also of beauty, like the composed - but presumably terrified - middle-aged father, waiting calmly at the edge of the security perimeter for his daughter to appear.
 In the midst of calamity, people are often capable of extraordinary patience and kindness.